Hide (skin): Use

 Many traditional drums, especially hand drums like the pandeiro, continue to be made using natural skins.
 The alligator drum was formerly important in Chinese music.
 The Chinese sanxian and Okinawan sanshin are usually prepared from snakeskin, while their Japanese equivalent, the shamisen, is made from dogskin in the case of students and catskin in the case of professional players.
 The African-American banjo was originally made from skins but is now often synthetic.
 "Hides" is used as a slang term to refer to a drumset.

 Kangaroo leather is the most common material for the construction of bullwhips.
 Stingray rawhide is a common material for the grips of Chinese, Japanese, and Scottish swords.

 Pig skins are processed as pork rinds.
+Hides can also be used as chew toys for pets.

 Rabbit fur is popular for hats, coats, and glove linings.

 Controversy

 Animal rights activists generally protest the use of animal hides for human clothing.
 Forms of protest range from PETA's "I would rather go naked than wear fur" campaign, although more shocking and direct action, like damaging furs with red paint in imitation of blood, has been toned down, like the "Ink, not Mink" campaign.

 Roadblocking and break-ins against meat/fur/leather industry is also used and extends to personal campaigns against such companies and also hunters which have included arson and assault in some cases.